-AeroLab is a tool that creates Aerospike development and testing clusters in Docker or on AWS, streamlining efforts to test cluster configuration options, upgrade procedures, and client applications in a controlled development environment.
+AeroLab is a tool that creates Aerospike development and testing clusters on Docker, AWS, or GCP, streamlining efforts to test cluster configuration options, upgrade procedures, and client applications in a controlled development environment.

 NOTE: AeroLab is intended for local development and testing environments.
 It is not recommended for production operations.